Acca Yard Bypass & Richmond Area Improvements

 Amtrak Extension to Roanoke

-- Will extend Amtrak service from Lynchburg to Roanoke.
+- Extends Amtrak service from Lynchburg to Roanoke.
 This project includes a suite of projects: constructing the Green-Smothers Double-track, a ten-mile second mainline, to improve network fluidity by allowing trains to pass at a strategic location; increasing five railroads tunnel clearances and five roadway bridges near Altavista to allow double stack intermodal traffic to shift to the Altavista Route opening up capacity for Amtrak Service between Roanoke and Lynchburg; upgrading signals and electrifying switches on the Lynchburg Wye at Woodall Road to allow for safer and more efficient movement of trains between Lynchburg and Roanoke; building an Amtrak Service facility in Roanoke for the locomotive and eight cars to allow for Amtrak to turn and service the train set in Roanoke for early morning departures and late evening arrivals; refining network study recommendations for freight traffic improvements along the Altavista route to identify improvements to the Roanoke area to accommodate additional intermodal traffic shifted to the Altavista route; and constructing an 850 foot high-level platform in downtown Roanoke allowing for level boarding of Amtrak trains.

 Arkendale to Powell's Creek

 - Is part of a larger initiative to construct an additional third track between Richmond and Washington, D.C.
 Construction of the 3rd main track runs from MP 71.0 at CFP Arkendale in Stafford County, VA to MP 81.3 at CFP North Possum Point in Prince William County, VA on the CSXT Richmond Fredericksburg & Potomac Mainline.

 - Benefits: The 3rd track segment will be used to meet, pass, and overtake trains to enhance the performance schedule for intercity passenger service, high speed passenger rail service, and Virginia Railway Express commuter service, while preserving freight operations.
 Improvements also include structures such as under-grade railroad bridges, overhead roadway bridges, at-grade railroad crossings, and signal system.
 Quantico Station improvements include conversion of a side platform to an island platform with pedestrian bridge over the railroad tracks, so that all three tracks can serve the passenger station.

 Brooke and Leeland Station Expansion Study, Design, & Construction